9 April - 7 May 2023

 Open 11am to 6pm.

-Hole Park Gardens in Rolvenden opens to the public on 1 April 2022 when visitors can enjoy all the glorious spring colour.
+Visitors to Hole Park Gardens in Rolvenden can enjoy all the glorious spring colour.
 Dogs are also welcome in the gardens but must be kept on a short lead.
 The gardens are also one of the best places to see a wonderful display of bluebells.

-During the ‘Bluebell Spectacular’ between 10 April and 9 May 2022 visitors can admire one of nature’s most impressive shows.
+During the ‘Bluebell Spectacular’ in April/May visitors can admire one of nature’s most impressive shows.
 The Hole Park website will have a bluebell barometer with updates on when the bluebells are at their peak.

 Hole Park sits quietly in the Wealden countryside with an extensive 16 acre garden and an additional 10 acres of beautiful woodlands.
 The gardens are laid out in a series of rooms divided by immaculately trimmed yew hedges.
 Round every corner there are surprises including sculptures, the standard wisterias which flower in May, the beautifully planted long borders, the sundial garden and the exotic border.
 Water features including ponds, rills and streams add to the relaxing nature of the gardens.